dgroomes/llm-api-playground/README.md

 General clean-ups, TODOs and things I wish to implement for this project:

+* [x] DONE Rename to `llm-api-playground` or similar.
+I want to narrow this project to that.
+LLMs/AI in general is too broad for one sub-project.
 * [ ] Anthropic example requests
 * [ ] Prompt caching
 * [ ] HOLD (I need more debuggability/auditing) More examples in the tic-tac-toe prompt.
 It's surprising how bad the LLM is at tic-tac-toe, mostly o4-mini,